Home » PSLF

 Should I use forbearance while waiting for forgiveness?

-As student loan debt payments resume, you might consider going into forbearance to avoid making payments while waiting for potential payment credit and cancellation.
-But remember, any overpayments may result in a refund, so consider making payments and avoiding forbearance, if possible.
+As student loan debt payments resume, you might consider going into forbearance to avoid making payments while waiting for your PSLF application to get processed.
+But remember, any overpayments should result in a refund if you keep paying.

 FAQs: PSLF overpayment refund